atlesn/rrr/examples/peripherals/barcode_scanner.md

 any `file_prefix`, this will cause RRR to try to read from everything in there.

 USB scanners can often be configured to act either as a keyboard or as a virtual serial port.
-Currently, keyboard scanners are only supported on Linux.
+Currently, keyboard scanners are only supported on Linux and FreeBSD.
 When keyboard scanners are opened, they are *hijacked* so that the input from them is not used by the X-window system or terminals.
 Make sure you don't allow RRR to open your real keyboard as it might then become unusable while RRR is running.

-If keyboard devices are opened without `file_try_keyboard_input` being set to `yes` or on non-Linux systems, the raw event data (key up, key down etc.) will be received by RRR.
+If keyboard devices are opened without `file_try_keyboard_input` being set to `yes` or on non-Linux/FreeBSD systems, the raw event data (key up, key down etc.) will be received by RRR.
 While it may be a bit cumbersome to implement, it is certainly possible to parse this data into and RRR array and have a Perl or Python script convert the keys into characters.